What’s your story?

 Before a customer buys from you, they want to know your story: Who are you?
 And Why are you here?
 Often they think they know, and it isn’t flattering.
 Learn how to build a bridge of personal connection between yourself and your client(s) first, so the story of your company and product cross over stable bridge of trust rather than falling into a pit of cynicism or defensive reasoning.

-Storytelling Workshops
+Workshops

-A highly interactive introduction to storytelling practice, form and function.
-With plenty of story examples, participants learn to shift gears from objective thinking to subjective (story) thinking and back again.
-Once quipped with the ability to lean into the nature of story as an interpretative framework portrayed as an experiential point of view of specific events that guide emotion and meaning, storytelling is much easier.
+events that guide emotion and meaning, storytelling is much easier.
 Learn the six kinds of stories you need to tell, where to find four buckets full of personal experiences that make great stories, and six principles of successful storytelling.
 All participants get the opportunity to find and tell at least one “Who I am” story by the end of the workshop.

-Groups from 25 to 250 participate in a one day storytelling workshop that teaches storytelling basics, builds skills, and facilitates every participant in finding and telling their own original Who I am Story and Why I am here Story.
+Maximize the value of any in-person meeting (5 to 250 participants) by sharing stories that build collaboration, expand perceptions, and establishes group trust.
+In addition to learning about storytelling form, function and skills this day facilitates each participant to find and tell their own original Who I am / Why I am here story to build group solidarity.
 In addition to building skills, this process simultaneously deepens relationships, inscribes core values and inspires better collaboration between participants.

 Facilitation